 year (high mobility), cell sample sizes were too small to make meaningful comparisons.
 We thus selected the 10 percent pairing because it provides a clear separation between the low mobility and high mobility schools and the sample sizes were sufficient to make meaningful comparisons.
 See appendix III for NAEP data on schools.

-Review of External Research Studies

-We reviewed existing studies to determine what research says about the effects of mobility on student outcomes, including academic and nonacademic outcomes, such as behavior.
+Review of External Research Studies We reviewed existing studies to determine what research says about the effects of mobility on student outcomes, including academic and nonacademic outcomes, such as behavior.
 To identify existing studies, we searched several electronic databases using the keywords "student mobility," "school mobility," and "transience."
-We identified 151 studies that met the following criteria:

-- original analysis of data based on students in the United States or original quantitative synthesis of such previously conducted research (also referred to as meta-analysis6) and - published or prepared during or after 1984.

-We screened the studies to identify those that were relevant for our study and identified 62 of the 151 studies that met the following criteria:

-- assessed a student's school change as distinct from a student's residential change; - used quantitative measurement of the association between school change and at least one student outcome, either academic or nonacademic; and - peer-reviewed journal article, association or agency paper, state or local education agency paper, or a conference paper from the last 2 years (2007 onward).

-Each of these 62 studies was reviewed by a social scientist to determine whether the study (1) contained sufficient information on methods to make a determination about the study's soundness and limitations and (2) for studies on academic outcomes only-controlled for students' academic performance prior to changing schools.
-For the purpose of controlling, we considered a variety of methods to be sufficient, such as

-5We searched the following electronic databases: Education Resources Information Center, ProQuest, ECO/EconLit/SocAbs, PsycINFO, Social SciSearch, Wilson Social Sciences Abstracts, MEDLINE, and Academic OneFile.
+5 We identified 151 studies that met the following criteria: • original analysis of data based on students in the United States or original quantitative synthesis of such previously conducted research (also referred to as meta-analysis 6) and • published or prepared during or after 1984.
+We screened the studies to identify those that were relevant for our study and identified 62 of the 151 studies that met the following criteria: • assessed a student's school change as distinct from a student's residential change; • used quantitative measurement of the association between school change and at least one student outcome, either academic or nonacademic; and • peer-reviewed journal article, association or agency paper, state or local education agency paper, or a conference paper from the last 2 years (2007 onward).
+Each of these 62 studies was reviewed by a social scientist to determine whether the study (1) contained sufficient information on methods to 5 We searched the following electronic databases: Education Resources Information Center, ProQuest, ECO/EconLit/SocAbs, PsycINFO, Social SciSearch, Wilson Social Sciences Abstracts, MEDLINE, and Academic OneFile.

-$^{^6\}mathrm{A}$ meta-analysis is a statistical analysis of a collection of studies for the purpose of integrating the results.
+$^{^{\}rm 6}A$ meta-analysis is a statistical analysis of a collection of studies for the purpose of integrating the results.